vibewell25/vibewell/docs/docs/user-guide/index.md

 ### Reward Tiers

-Unlock more benefits as you use Vibewell:
+Unlock more benefits as you use VibeWell:

 1. **Bronze**: New members (0-1000 points)
    - Basic rewards redemption